Mern-dd/IOT-Basic-Programs/README.md

 # IOT-Basic-Programs
-This repository contains basic IOT program;s that will give a basic understanding on how to code with arduino and sensors connected with it.
+This repository contains basic IOT program's that will give a basic understanding on how to code with arduino and sensors connected with it.